wp-plugins/social-media-feather/readme.txt

 == Description ==

 [WordPress Social Media Feather](http://synved.com/wordpress-social-media-feather/ "Lightweight WordPress social sharing and following") is a super lightweight free social media WordPress plugin that allows you to quickly and painlessly add **social sharing and following** features to all your posts, pages and custom post types.

+The plugin supports adding of social buttons for sharing or following (that is, social buttons that link to your social network profiles pages).
+The social media buttons can be easily and automatically be added to all your posts, pages or any other **custom post types**.

 Check out this introductory tutorial on [how to install and get started with Social Media for WordPress](http://youtu.be/iJAq2nJi6BM) by a helpful user of Social Media Feather!